St Christopher's Cathedral, Manuka: History

 The first ordination in St Christopher's Church took place in 1947 when Vivian Morrison, the son of the pioneering Morrison family (who donated the tower and bells of the extended cathedral) of Tralee Queanbeyan, was ordained to the priesthood.
 The following year, the Archdiocese of Canberra (and Goulburn) was created and St Christopher's became a pro-cathedral.

 When Archbishop Eris O'Brien took up residence in Canberra it became a co-cathedral with St Peter and St Paul, Goulburn.
 St Christopher's was extended to twice its size, holding 1,000 worshippers.
 This work, which retained the stained glass windows of the original church, was completed in 1973 according to plans developed by Clement Glancy, son of the original architect.
 The plans for the enlarged church included the bell tower, Blessed Sacrament Chapel, large sacristies and a crypt.
 The extensions were consecrated by Archbishop Cahill and the extended St Christopher's became the cathedral church of the Archdiocese of Canberra and Goulburn, superseding St Peter and St Paul, Goulburn.
 In June 2008, under the direction of Archbishop Mark Coleridge, the cathedral was refurbished to mark the diamond jubilee of the archdiocese.
 The cathedral has had three Catholic prime ministers as regular parishioners; Scullin, Lyons and Frank Forde.

 The present pipe organ was built by Hill, Norman & Beard from Melbourne and was used by St James' Anglican Church, King Street, Sydney, while their organ was being rebuilt.
 Its size was doubled when installed on the gallery in 1972.
 There are 1,100 wood and metal pipes contained in two cases on either side of the rose window.

 In 1998 the cathedral was listed on the ACT Heritage Register by the ACT Heritage Council.

 In 2010 it was reported that the Archdiocese planned to commence a A$35 million redevelopment of the precinct surrounding St Christopher's Cathedral, to include church offices and aged care units.

-Archbishops Eris O'Brien and Thomas Cahill are buried in the crypt of the cathedral.
+Archbishops Eris O'Brien, Thomas Cahill and Francis Carroll are buried in the crypt of the cathedral.